 - Adhere to the College’s Student Code of Conduct.

 - Focus and maintain attention on tasks.

 - The foregoing technical standards are essential to all programs of instruction in the Hospitality Programs and also reflect industry requirements and standards.

 If you have any type of disability (e.g., physical, learning, mental health, vision, hearing, medical etc.) which may require some special accommodation, please contact the Office of Accessibility Resources so that we can discuss your needs before services can begin.
-This office can be reached at 315-792-5644, in Payne Hall room 104H on the Utica Campus.
+This office can be reached at 315-792-5644, in Wilcox Hall Room 129 (inside the Learning Commons) on the Utica Campus.
 (For classes on the Rome Campus, students should be referred to the Student Services Office, PC130).
 Staff members will review your documentation, determine your eligibility for accommodations, and decide what those accommodations will be.